Welcome to PEDRA

 Second, the PEDRA application software is open source and running within WaveMetrics IGOR PRO, "Technical graphing and data analysis software for scientists and engineers".

 PEDRA does not replace traditional model-choice impedance software, but operates in concert with it.
 Fundamentally, PEDRA identifies the number and types of dielectric responses present in the data.
-This information is can be sufficient to correlate physical characteristics to in-service behavior.
-However, the information from PEDRA can also be used to assist in choosing an appropriate equivalent circuit models, ECMs, used in other EIS software.
+This information can be sufficient to correlate physical characteristics to in-service behavior.
+However, the information can also be used to assist in choosing an appropriate equivalent circuit models, ECMs, used in other EIS software.